 Recommendation 5: Make at least some of the scratching locations in your house either tall posts or pads placed high enough that a cat can reach it only by “standing up” on their hind legs.
 This will let your cat grab the post, dig in, and stretch his muscles.

 As we mentioned above, scratching serves several purposes for cats.
-It’s not just the maintenance of claws, as most believe, it also provides a form of exercise and is a part of communicating over distance and time, since it leaves visual marks and a scent from the paw pads.
+It’s not just the maintenance of claws, as most believe.
+Scratching also provides a form of exercise and is a part of communicating over distance and time.
 Scratching is useful to cats in so many ways that they actually can’t go without it; therefore, it’s more practical to provide enough locations that your cats can legally scratch, instead of trying to teach them to avoid it altogether.